emacs-lsp/lsp-ui/README.md

 changes current line otherwise the information will be updated when user changes current point
 - `lsp-ui-sideline-delay` seconds to wait before showing sideline
+- `lsp-ui-sideline-diagnostic-max-lines` default to showing only the first line of diagnostic messages, increase for more verbose messages, decrease if flickering occurs

 ## lsp-ui-peek: